Bridging Finance: The Questions Investors Should Be Asking

 What does a good bridging deal actually look like?

 A good deal is one where the numbers stack comfortably, not just on a spreadsheet but in real-world conditions.
-There’s a clear, realistic exit, a sensible timeline, and enough margin to absorb surprises.
-It’s not about squeezing every last pound out of the deal, it’s about making sure it still works when things don’t go to plan.

 When does bridging not work?